-Will I get to pick where I want to go for my clinicals?
+Will I get to pick where I want to go for my clinical rotations?

 Will I be able to set up my own clinical experience?

-No. All clinical placements are arranged through the School of Nursing.
+No. All clinical placements are managed through the School of Nursing.

 Will I be assigned a clinical placement close to my home?

 Clinical placements are made to ensure that all students receive the appropriate variety of experiences.
 Your home addresses cannot be considered in this process.
-In all likelihood the majority of your clinicals will be accessible by public transportation or by carpooling with other students.
+Many of your clinical placements will be accessible by public transportation or by carpooling with other students.

 Can I switch clinical placements with another student?

 Switches can be made as long as experience variety is still maintained.
 Students cannot switch to ensure that they receive a string of med-surg clinicals vs. mental health, or remain in settings that care for children without experiencing care for other age groups.
-For courses with attached labs (NCLIN 302 & NCLIN 306) the labs and clinicals must be switched.
-Requests to switch clinical sections must be sent to Jenn Rathe (email@example.com) in Academic Services for approval by the course coordinator.
-For NCLIN 411, please refer to the policy below.
+For courses with attached labs (NCLIN 302 & NCLIN 306), the labs and clinicals must be switched.
+Requests to switch clinical sections must be sent to Jenn Rathe (email@example.com) within a prescribed time period.
+All other changes are made at the discretion of the course coordinator.

 How will I know where to go and what to wear for my first clinical day?